-My twins had the chewing motion mastered quite well by 10 months, but didn’t start sprouting their molars until they were 18 months.
+It’s important that your little one starts practicing with finger foods and developing their chewing and swallowing co-ordination from 6 months.
+My twins had their chew and swallow skills mastered quite well by 10 months, but didn’t start sprouting their molars until they were 18 months.
 And so, I had to get creative…

 Where to find it?